Our podcast on recruitment in Japan with Kevin Holdaway from Gplus Media. Listen on Apple Podcasts

 Generally, Japan has a narrow talent pool of bilingual professionals which can be attributed to an inadequate English language education system, a low birth rate and some cultural traits.

-According to the Japanese government, only half a million employees work for foreign corporations, compared to 42.5 million workers in large and mid-small corporations.
+According to the Japanese government, only half a million employees work for foreign corporations, compared to 42.5 million workers in large and mid-small Japanese corporations.

 Non-Japanese companies looking to make their first hire need to recognise that the recruitment ecosystem in Japan is different from that in most other developed countries.

 Japan has a healthy economy with a booming employment market.
-The hubris generated by the upcoming Tokyo Olympics and Paralympics in 2020 and the Rugby World Cup in 2019, coupled with a weak yen are bringing new companies into the market at an accelerated pace.
+The interest generated by the upcoming Tokyo Olympics and Paralympics in 2020 and the Rugby World Cup in 2019, coupled with a weak yen are bringing new companies into the market at an accelerated pace.

 These dynamics along with certain migration restrictions are causing a supply and demand situation whereby the job opportunities are on the increase but the size of the workforce remains constant.